jbomanson/tmux-kak-info.kak/README.md

 22222
 ```

-To give an idea of how this can be useful, this is how you may print "Hello
+To give an idea of how this can be useful, the following is how you may print
-world!" to the debug buffer within the first of those Kakoune sessions:
+"Hello world!" to the debug buffer within the first of those Kakoune sessions:

 ```sh
 echo "echo -debug Hello world!" | kak -p "$(tmux show-option -v @kak_info_sessions | head -n1)"